NimaHRaja/UK_GeneralElection_2015/Betfair_UKPolitics/README.md

 ---------------------------------

 The necessary files to create an animated gif of the history of (implied) probabilities of CON-Majority, LAB-Majority, and No-Majority according to the market.

+# About

+I am interested in *UK Political Betting*. so, I regularly get odds from all Betfair's "UK Politics" Markets, i.e. all the sub-branches of [this page](http://www.betfair.com/exchange/?nodeId=MENU:2707982).

+This Project if about Getting, Cleaning, and Exploratory Analysis of those odds.